Below are questions (and answers) we have been asked at an Open House, family meeting, via email or over the phone.

 We expect our students (1) to work to the best of their ability, (2) to struggle through difficulties, (3) to develop their powers of attention, (4) to engage with the ideas presented and (5) to make this knowledge their own.

-What are your expectations for parent and families?
+What are your expectations for parents and families?

-We ask parents to participate in goal setting and the development of their child’s individual educational plan and to regularly review progress toward family educational goals.
 We encourage parents to raise their children in a gentle and balanced lifestyle, free from the many cultural pressures of our fast paced society.
+We ask parents to be in communication with us and to regularly review progress toward academic and relational goals.

 What do you do for homework?
 How much homework do you give?